jtmorrell/curie/docs/source/api/plotter.rst

 * Reaction
 * Stack

-All `cls.plot()` methods have no required arguments, and while some have specific arguments that are documented in the respective classes, all plotting methods share the same optional keyword arguments, denoted in the code by `**kwargs`.
+All `cls.plot()` methods have no required arguments, and while some have specific optional arguments that are documented in the respective classes, all plotting methods share the same optional **keyword arguments**, denoted in the code by `**kwargs`.

 **f**
 : `matplotlib.pyplot figure`